 - neurosurgeons (doctors who operate on the brain and spinal cord)

 - orthopedists (experts in bones, muscles, and joints)

 How Is Cervical Kyphosis Treated?

 Treatment depends on the child's age and how bad the curve is.
-Here are some of the things health care providers use:
+The medical team uses several strategies to help children with kyphosis:

 Bracing.
 Children may wear a neck brace to treat cervical kyphosis.

 Pain management.
-If kids have pain, doctors and nurses prescribe medicines and other pain management techniques.
+If kids have pain, doctors and nurses prescribe medicines and other ways to help manage pain.